stylify/web/content/docs/get-started/installation.md

 order: 1

 navigationTitle: "Installation"

+title: "Installation"
-title: 'How to install the Stylify and a first usage.'
+description: 'How to install the Stylify and a first usage.'
 ---

 Stylify can be used through CDN or installed via CLI like NPM or Yarn.